 The company also cannot raise your premium unless they do so for everyone on that plan in your state.
 So if you are diagnosed with a medical condition and have a lot of claims the insurance company cannot drop you.
 They also cannot raise your premiums because of it.
 And they can never single you out for a rate increase on a Medicare supplement plan.

-Medicare Advantage plans that vary from company to company, year to year, or even from region to region.
+Medicare Advantage coverage varies from company to company, year to year, or even from region to region.
 Medigap plans are identical from company to company.
-The Plan F you buy from Mutual of Omaha is identical to the Plan F from UnitedHealthcare or Aetna.
+The Plan G you buy from Mutual of Omaha is identical to the Plan G from UnitedHealthcare or Aetna.
 So there is no confusion as to what your coverage is or what it might change to.
 The difference in premium between each company comes down to the claims they pay and the way they underwrite applicants.

 No Claim Filing or Paperwork